amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 forecasting model.
 2. It only computes classic
-[regression, classification or multiclass metrics](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-model-quality-metrics.html) like `MAE`, `RMSE`, `confusion matrix`, etc. but in this demo we chose the mMean Quantile Loss metric to evaluate our model.
+[regression, classification or multiclass metrics](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-model-quality-metrics.html) like `MAE`, `RMSE`, `confusion matrix`, etc. but in this demo we chose the Mean Weighted Quantile Loss metric to evaluate our model.
 3. It can only be run on a schedule and cannot be triggered based on events.
 This is an issue in our case.
 As we are dealing with time series, instead of tabular data, we have to generate the monitoring data before the monitoring job runs.
 4. A model monitoring raising an Alarm if the model accuracy falls below the threshold does not generate an event in AWS EventBridge.
-So, it is not possible to directly trigger task automation.
+So, it is not possible to directly trigger task automation if the model's accuracy is breached.
 ### How did we Worked Around Those Limitations?
 The built-in Amazon SageMaker model monitoring is designed to compare ground truth and predictions for tabular datasets.
 But we have a time series and as we feed the model with one time series we get the next 5 minutes